arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Tabular Generation Methodologies

 \paragraph{(B) Paper Batching} Next, we divide all key information paragraphs into smaller batches.
 Processing too many papers at once negatively affects the model's performance (as demonstrated by the comparison of Baseline 1 in Table~\ref{tab:maintable_eval_results}), whereas batching facilitates more efficient comparisons within each batch.
 For simplicity, we set a batch size of 4 and randomly partition $R$ into $\left\lceil \frac{|R|}{4} \right\rceil$ batches.

 \paragraph{(C) Paper Selection and Schema Refinement} We initialize an empty schema and table, then sequentially process each batch with the LLM by providing it with the user’s request and summaries of batched papers.
 The LLM is instructed to (1) decide whether each paper should be included or removed based on its key information and (2) refine the schema based on the current batch of papers.
 Schema refinement involves adding or removing specific columns or modifying existing values to align with different formats.
-For new papers that are not deemed suitable for inclusion yet are not in the current table, we also prompt the LLM to insert a new row according to the refined schema.
+For new papers that are deemed suitable for inclusion yet are not in the current table, we prompt the LLM to insert a new row with the extracted fields.
 This ensures that the table remains dynamically structured, continuously adapting to new information while maintaining consistency across batches.

 Afterward, we iterate steps B and C for $k$ iterations.
 Here $k$ is a hyper-parameter and we set $k=5$ in our experiments.
 The rationale is that multiple iterations allow the schema and table contents to progressively improve, ensuring better alignment with user demands.
 In each iteration, the batches are newly randomized so that each paper is compared with different subsets, enabling more robust decision-making and reducing bias from specific batch compositions.
 This iterative refinement also mitigates errors from earlier batches by revisiting and adjusting prior decisions based on newly processed information.
-After completing all iterations, we individually prompt the LLM to revisit the full text of the selected papers to verify the values, thereby completing the tabular generation process.
+After the final iteration, we re-verify each populated cell directly against the source text; unsupported values are set to \textsc{N/A}.